 Amazon Hot Box – Before I get into that one, I might as well bring up that the short film before that was 30th Night.
 30th Night was a short film about an imprisoned woman who somehow turns into a furry beast.
 It’s a great blend of plots.
 It’s pretty much a horrorized version of those tv shows about women in prison.
 Now about Amazon Hot Box, I know Darren has done some coverage on the film.
 But let me give my perspective on the production.
 It’s an interesting film that shows bad girls getting taken far away to a prison on an exotic land.
 When one of the prison’s generals goes missing, it’s time for a new female face to take over the leadership duties at the female prison run by males.
 But that’s not the only tension going on as inmates seem to struggle with each other.
 Newcomer Penny finds herself feuding with longtime convict Val who has the reputation of having control over most of the girls forcing them to do sexual favours for her.
 Things don’t get any better when a female bounty hunter comes around to scope out one of the men working there.
 It was some crazy wild stuff and a great way to end the 2nd night.

 Awards Show – While 2 of 3 days were at Vancity Theatre, the awards ceremony and final day was at Rio Theatre, which is much larger in size and has a few more suitable options.
 I wasn’t in full attendance for the whole day, but that’s because the two features of the day Knuckleball and The Hollow Child have been covered.
 So I’ll just go right into the awards ceremony and tell you how that one went.
 The awards ceremony consisted of a mixture of things that took turns on the stage.
 We had 7 films showcased between breaks for the first part.
 A common discussed film of that part was Ramshackle Blues which was all about a couple who robbed people for fun, only for the two to come across hard times.
 Bucket Heads was an interesting taste of something else, in a way as it was a Star Wars subject film, complete with costumes and scenery.
 Mad Santa gave a hilarious vibe showing a man dissatisfied with not getting a mall Santa job and getting revenge on the mall owner.
 That one gave me more joy than the holiday season itself (I don’t really like the holiday season).
 There’s quite a lot of shorts, about 14-16 but they were a majority of crazy good.
 Shuttlecock from Crazy 8’s actually managed to sneak itself in there.
-With the event being hosted by Mister Nickel and Samantha Mack who wore some fine outfits and presented awards in very creative styles.
-Aside from awards, they also introduced different members of Caravan of Curiousities, which consisted of acts including snakes with strippers, and and orb juggling fellow named Burns the Dragon who lit up the show with some fire tricks.
+The event was hosted by Mister Nickel and Samantha Mack who wore some fine outfits and presented awards in very creative styles.
+Aside from awards, they also introduced different members of Caravan of Curiousities, which consisted of acts including snakes with strippers, and an orb juggling fellow named Burns the Dragon who lit up the show with some fire tricks.
 I could actually feel the heat of his impressive act.
 Now there is a good amount of awards, and while the cast/crew of Ramshackle Blues were constantly calling out their names as winners (despite only winning one), the most awards went to Polterheist which won Best Feature, Best Actress, and Best Writing.
 It definitely is a personal favourite of mine.
 And for the first time ever, came a new award called the Badass award to be given to the true owner of the title for the year.
 First ever was none other than David himself for starting up this particular festival.
 This was an incredible and amazing show.

 A.M.I. – The Final film of the fest.
 A film that shows how dangerous a phone can be.
 One young lady gets her newest phone app set with some creepy stalking software and soon she becomes more than attached.
 She becomes psycho.
 I’m sorry, but I don’t want to give away too much or reuse one of my dead jokes.
 Let’s just say it was a good closer.
 And stay tuned for Shaun’s review on the film.
 VBAFF was pretty cool for year 5 and I’m hoping to see even more cool stuff next year.